Llisha-Bleu/2020_Election_Results/README.md

 ## Project Overview
 The United States presidential election is among some of the most influential factors on not only the local market but also the global economy.
 Given the significance of the US Presidential Election and how it is capable of influencing the global economy, this group of scholors have attempted to predict the outcome of how a person is likely to vote during the 2020 US Presidential Elections.
 This project will attempt to use machine learning to predict the relationship between the different demographics such as race, age, gender, income to name a few and candidates'/party voter prefrerence totals for U.S. President.
 Political and economic variables are utilized in the model, and significant variables are identified through further analysis and statistical procedures.

+Complete data analytics process by collecting, transforming, cleaning and modeling data

+Showcase the usage of various tools such as:

+- Python Programming (Python 3, NumPy, API interactions)
+- Using fundamental statistics for modelling and forecasting
+- Databases (MySQL, Mongo DB, ETL)
+- Front-end web visualization (HTML, CSS, JavaScript, Bootstrap)

 ## Reason why the topic was selected:

 Many topics was brainstormed but the topic of the US 2020 Preseidential election was one that was not only current but the talking point of most conversations and as such remains at the forefront of everyone's mind.
 The group wanted to choose a topic that was not only fun, but one that is current, and relevevant in today's context.